 To smoke or not to smoke

 Weed doesn’t technically expire as food does.
 Smoking old weed won’t poison you like drinking spoiled milk does.
 Long story short, as long as it isn’t moldy, you can still smoke it.
-However, the effects certainly won’t be as good as a fresher weed.
-How long your weed stays good depends on the storage method you use.
-Air-tight glass jars are your best bet at keeping your weed fresh for the longest possible time.
+However, the effects certainly won’t be as good as smoking fresher one.
+How long it stays good depends on the storage method you use.
+Air-tight glass jars are your best bet at keeping it fresh for the longest possible time.
 You can read more about how to properly store weed here.

-On the other hand, if your weed feels spongy, smell it and break it apart to check for bud rot.
+On the other hand, if it feels spongy, smell it and break it apart to check for bud rot.
 Bud rot is a type of mold that grows in the dense core of a cannabis bud; it spreads like an infection and breaks down your weed.
-You should avoid smoking it if it smells like mildew or urine, or if there are white or black fuzz on it.
-Smoking moldy one may cause a variety of repercussions on your health such as nausea, intense coughing, and sometimes even lung infections and death.
-Learn more about how to identify moldy weed here.
+You should avoid smoking it if it smells like mildew or urine, or if there is white or black fuzz on it.
+Smoking moldy weed may cause a variety of repercussions on your health such as nausea, intense coughing, and sometimes even lung infections and death.

 On the bright side…

-All in all, although consuming it isn’t as ideal as consuming fresh weed, you can still make the most out of what you have by keeping in mind the differences in effects and using it accordingly.
-Just make sure the weed is not moldy and you’re good to go!
+All in all, although consuming old weed isn’t as ideal as consuming fresh one, you can still make the most out of what you have by keeping in mind the differences in effects and using it accordingly.
+Just make sure it is not moldy and you’re good to go!